yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 In some cases, this is the desired behavior: the domain holder trusts the CDN to have full control of the cryptographic credentials for the site.
-The current document however assumes that the domain holder only wants to delegate restricted control, and wishes to retain the capability to cancel the CDN's credentials at a short notice.
+The current document however assumes a scenario where the domain holder only wants to delegate restricted control, and wishes to retain the capability to cancel the CDN's credentials at a short notice.